patrickemonts/personal-webpage/content/post/profiling_python/index.md

 By just rewriting it without all the checks and safety (we knew what we were putting in), we gained a significant factor from the execution time.

 If one function takes 80% of the runtime, then it would certainly good to start optimizing that function.
+An example is the red function in the illustration below.
+It takes the biggest chunk of time.
+Cutting its runtime by half makes a much bigger impact than cutting the runtime of the blue function.
-Profiling helps us to find that function.
+Profiling helps us to find the red function in our code.

 ![Parallelization](parallelization_blog.png)

 # The magic lines
 So, how do we get the timing information that we are after?
 The answer is a profiler.
-In this post, we weill ues the [`line_profiler` package](https://github.com/pyutils/line_profiler).
+In this post, we use the [`line_profiler` package](https://github.com/pyutils/line_profiler).

 From a very practical perspective, you can just add the following line on top of your Python file: